ekamperi/ekamperi.github.io/_posts/2021-02-32-pca-limitations.md

 $$
 C = \frac{1}{n}\sum_{i=1}^n{\Phi(\mathbf{x}_i)\Phi(\mathbf{x}_i)^\mathsf{T}}
 $$.
 And only then projects the data onto the eigenvectors of that matrix, just like regular PCA.
 The kernel trick refers to performing the computation without actually computing $$\Phi(\mathbf{x})$$.
 This is possible only if $$\Phi$$ is chosen such that it has a known corresponding kernel.
 KPCA doesn't always cut it, so depending on your dataset you may need to look at other non-linear dimensionality reduction techniques, such as LLE, isomap, or t-SNE.
-2. Another limitation is the **assumption of orthogonality**, so the principal components are *by design* orthogonal to each other.
+2. Another limitation is the **assumption of orthogonality**, since the principal components are *by design* orthogonal to each other.
 Depending on the data, there may exist far "better" basis vectors to summarize the data *that are not orthogonal*.
 The following image shows an extreme such case taken [from here](https://arxiv.org/pdf/1404.1100.pdf):
     <p align="center">
     <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_pitfall2.png" alt="PCA pitfall">
     </p>